gvSIGAssociation/gvsig-online/plugin_downloadman/gvsigol_plugin_downloadman/README.txt

 CONFIGURATION
 ==============

-The user name, password and URL for the message broker must be specified on a variable on settings.py For instance:
+The user name, password and URL for the message broker must be specified on a variable on settings.py (in gvsigol/gvsigol) For instance:
 CELERY_BROKER_URL = 'pyamqp://gvsigol:12345678@localhost:5672/gvsigol'

+Email must also be configured to send mail notifications to users.
+For instance:
+EMAIL_HOST = 'youremailhost.com'
+EMAIL_HOST_USER = 'youremailuser@youremailhost.com'
+EMAIL_HOST_PASSWORD = 'xxxxxxxxx'
+EMAIL_PORT = 25
+EMAIL_TIMEOUT = 30

+Maybe also:
+EMAIL_USE_TLS = True

+or:
+EMAIL_USE_SSL = True

 EXECUTION